-Member – for purposes of the ACPE Standards, individuals holding the class/type of membership in ACPE as ACPE Supervisor, Associate Supervisor, Supervisory Candidate, Supervisor on Leave, Retired Supervisor, International Guest Supervisor, Clinical Member, Student Affiliate Member, and Retired Member as defined in the ACPE Bylaws.
+Member – for purposes of the ACPE Standards, individuals holding the class/type of membership in ACPE as ACPE Certified Educator, Associate Certified Educator, Certified Educator Candidate, Certified Educator on Leave, Retired Certified Educator, International Guest Supervisor, Clinical Member, Student Affiliate Member, and Retired Member as defined in the ACPE Bylaws.

 Multicultural – a society made up of peoples of many cultures, in which there is cross-cultural interaction and intercultural engagement.

-Notation – In the context of the Accreditation process, finding that a center has failed to comply partially or wholly with an ACPE standard or subset of standards.
+Notation – In the context of the Accreditation process, finding that a center has failed to comply with an ACPE standard or subset of standards.

 Pastoral Competence – the discovery and use of skills necessary for the intensive and extensive practice of ministry.